Convergence of Datalog over (Pre-) Semirings: Conclusions

 A massive number of application domains demand us to move beyond the confine of the Boolean world: from program analysis~\cite{DBLP:conf/popl/CousotC77,MR1728440}, graph algorithms~\cite{MR556411,MR584516,MR526496}, provenance~\cite{DBLP:conf/pods/GreenKT07}, formal language theory~\cite{MR1470001}, to machine learning and linear algebra~\cite{einsum:rocktaschel,DBLP:conf/osdi/AbadiBCCDDDGIIK16}.
 Semiring and poset theory -- of which POPS is an instance -- is the natural bridge connecting the Boolean island to these applications.

 The bridge helps enlarge the set of problems $\name$ can express in a very natural way.
 The possibilities are endless.
-For example, amending $\name$ with an interpretive function such as {\sf sigmoid} will allow it to express typical neural network computations.
-Adding another semiring to the query language \footnote{In the functional aggregate queries~\cite{DBLP:conf/pods/KhamisNR16} sense} helps express rectilinear units in modern deep learning.
-At the same time, the bridge facilitates the porting of analytical ideas from Datalog to analyze convergence properties of the application problems, and to carry over optimization techniques such as semi-na\"ive evaluation.
+For example, amending $\name$ with an interpreted function such as {\sf sigmoid} will allow it to express typical neural network computations.
+Adding another semiring to the query language (in the sense of FAQ~\cite{DBLP:conf/pods/KhamisNR16}) helps express rectilinear units in modern deep learning.
+At the same time, the bridge facilitates the porting of analytical ideas from datalog to analyze convergence properties of the application problems, and to carry over optimization techniques such as semi-na\"ive evaluation.

 This paper established part of the bridge.
-There are many interesting open problems left open; we mention a few here.
+There are many interesting problems left open; we mention a few here.

-The question of whether a $\name$ program over $p$-stable POPS converges in polynomial time in $p$ and $N$ is open.
+The question of whether a $\name$ program over $p$-stable POPS converges in polynomial time in $p$ and the size of the input database is open.
 This is open even for linear programs.
-Our result on $\trop_p$ indicates that the linear case is likely in PTIME.
-If $p$-stability does not hold, then ACC was the next best barrier.
-It would be interesting to have a sufficient condition for convergence beyond ACC.
+Our result on $\trop_p$ in Sec.~\ref{sec:complexity} indicates that the linear case is likely in PTIME.

+We have discussed in Sec.~\ref{sec:datalogo} several extensions to $\name$ that we believe are necessary in practice.
+It remains open whether our convergence results continue to hold for those extensions.

+Two of the most important extensions of datalog / logic programming are concerned with negation and aggregation.
+Various semantics have been proposed in the literature for these extensions, see \cite{DBLP:journals/logcom/LiuS20} and \cite{DBLP:journals/logcom/LiuS22} for overviews of the various approaches.
+As discussed in Sec.~\ref{sec:fitting}, negation can be added to $\name$ as an interpreted predicate.
+In particular, Fitting's three-valued semantics~\cite{DBLP:journals/jlp/Fitting85a} of datalog with negation can thus be naturally captured in $\name$ by an appropriate choice of the POPS.
+However, the question remains if we can also extend results for other semantics (above all well-founded semantics~\cite{DBLP:journals/jacm/GelderRS91} and stable model semantics~\cite{DBLP:conf/iclp/GelfondL88}) from general datalog / logic programming to $\name$ with negation.

+The extension of datalog with aggregation was one of the original motivations for considering datalog over semirings \cite{DBLP:conf/pods/RossS92}.
+Analogously to datalog with negation, also for datalog with aggregation, several semantics have been proposed \cite{DBLP:journals/logcom/LiuS22}.
+Again, it remains a question for future work if we can extend our results on $\name$ to the various semantics of datalog with aggregation.

+More generally, a systematic study of the expressive power of $\name$ is left for future work.
+While we have powerful tools (see, e.g., \cite{DBLP:books/sp/Libkin04}) for analysing the expressive power of various logics (or, equivalently, of various query languages over the Boolean semiring) and pinpointing their limits, the formal study of the expressive of query languages over semirings has barely started.
+In their recent work~\cite{DBLP:journals/corr/abs-2308-04910}, Brinke et al.\ have extended Ehrenfeucht-Fra{\"{\i}}ss{\'{e}} games to first-order logic over semirings.
+The extension of such tools to other query languages over semirings, including $\name$, would be a natural next step.